mjdileep/Sell-On-Map/README.md

 - S3 client init line “[s3] init” with region/bucket and whether explicit credentials were used.

 If you want, I can deploy now so PM2 log rotation applies and you can toggle debug and test an upload.

+Category-specific logic only exists:
+In components/ads/**
+In API validation for per-category fields
+In the resolver mapping
+Everything else is free of hard-coded categories.